 Before hitting the mall, I called Shannon Smith, who co-owns The Shoe Tree in Moncton, N.B., with his wife, Alison.
-In business for 25 years, and in an area of Canada with the average winter snowfall of 282 centimetres, I figured he’s someone who really knows his galoshes.
+In business for over 25 years, and in an area of Canada with the average winter snowfall of 282 centimetres, I figured he’s someone who really knows his galoshes.

 “I’m not saying the price of the shoe is always a reflection of the quality of the shoe.
 That’s certainly not the case,” Smith starts.
 “But you do tend to get what you pay for.”

 According to Smith, while a cheaper pair under $100 probably won’t last long (and will eventually force you to go out and buy another pair), paying between $100 to $300 will likely get you a quality boot.
 He recommends brands such as Rieker, Clarks and Rockport, which, in his experienced eye, balance price and quality.

 So how can you tell if the boot you’re holding is actually a quality item?
 Give it a squeeze and a twist, advises Smith.
 “If I can pick it up and fold the toe all the way back to the heel with relative ease, there’s probably not much support there,” he says, mentioning that an easy lateral twist also proves the boot probably doesn’t have a supportive shank inside.
 Don’t forget the outsoles.
 The bottom of a good snow boot is often made of 100 per cent waterproof material, such as rubber, which is actually cold-friendly and flexible even in sub-zero temperatures.